mswhitby/classroom/_docs/classes/1st.md

 #### 1. Sphero BOLT

+- Sign In
-- "Sign In" using Class Code
+- Join using Class Code
 - Class Code: **KF45LH**
 - Enter one person’s name if it is not already in the list.
 - Fill out index card with all group members .